 Where to stay in Bern, Switzerland

 You might not have even heard of Bern, but it’s the capital of Switzerland.
-But it’s a small city with a cute old town.
+But it’s a small city with a cute old town, and there are lots of things to do in Bern.
 It’s worth staying as close to the old town as you can, but if you’re don’t want to stay in a hostel and you don’t want to spend hundreds per night, look just outside the old town instead.

 The Hotel La Pergola cost $368.41 for 2 nights in Bern, or an average of $184.21 per night.